 Figures E4-E7 show results of the probabilistic sensitivity analyses for mavacamten plus standard first-line therapy versus all the comparators.
-At willingness-to-pay threshold levels under \$200,000 per QALY very few simulations project mavacamten to be cost effective.
-Even at very high willingness-to-pay thresholds the proportion of simulations is not much above half for mavacamten plus first-line therapy being cost effective.
-All of these incorporate the placeholder price of mavacamten as its average cost.
+At willingness-to-pay threshold levels under \$200,000 per QALY essentially none of the simulations project mavacamten to be cost effective.
+Even at extremely high willingness-to-pay thresholds the proportion of simulations was not much above half for mavacamten plus first-line therapy being cost effective.
+All of these incorporated the placeholder price of mavacamten as its average cost.